schoolofdevops/openshift-bootcamp/chapters/deploying_pods.md

 ### Resource Configs

-Each entity created with kubernetes is a resource including pod, service, deployments, replication controller etc. Resources can be defined as YAML or JSON.
+Each entity created with Openshift is a resource including pod, service, deployments, replication controller etc. Resources can be defined as YAML or JSON.
 Here is the syntax to create a YAML specification.

 **AKMS** => Resource Configs Specs